adrvnc/smart-brain-front-end/README.md

 - **Step 4:** Run ```npm start```

 To use Clarifai's Facial Recognition API, follow these steps:
-- **Step 1:** Find an image of a person using any web search engine.
+- **Step 1:** Find an image of a person using any web search engine
-- **Step 2:** Right-click on the image, and then choose "Copy image address" from the context menu.
+- **Step 2:** Right-click on the image and choose "Copy image address" from the context menu
 - **Step 3:** Paste the image adress into the input field and click the "Detect" button

 ## Important Note About Facial Recognition
 **Please be aware that the facial recognition feature in this project relies on the Clarifai API's Image Detection Model.
-While this model is powerful and accurate in many cases, it may not always detect faces and images correctly, or at all.**
+While this model is powerful and accurate in many cases, it may not always detect faces and images correctly.**

 ### Potential Limitations
 **Image Quality:** The accuracy of the facial recognition may be affected by the quality of the images supplied to the model.
 Low-resolution, heavily compressed, or heavily distorted images may lead to suboptimal results.